Multi-Objective Bayesian Optimization for Accelerator Tuning: Application to Accelerator Optimization

-Finally, we demonstrate the use of S-UCB-HVI on optimizing the AWA problem.
+Finally, we demonstrate the use of P-UCB-HVI on optimizing the AWA problem.
 We start with the same set of 10 initial sets of observations as in Section \ref{subsec:convergence} with the same hyperparameter training schedule.
-However this time we run MOBO optimization using the S-UCB-HVI acquisition function, with an isotropic precision matrix (see Eq. \ref{eqn:restricted_acq}) $\mathbf{\Sigma} = 0.25\mathbf{I}$ is defined in normalized input space.
+However this time we run MOBO optimization using the P-UCB-HVI acquisition function, with an isotropic precision matrix (see Eq. \ref{eqn:restricted_acq}) $\mathbf{\Sigma} = 0.25\mathbf{I}$ is defined in normalized input space.

 Results from these optimization runs are presented in Fig. \ref{fig:localized_comparsion}.
 We observe that during optimization, when the UCB-HVI acquisition function is used, the solenoid strength parameter $K_1$ is wildly varied to increase the hypervolume as much as possible each step.
 However, when the localization term is added to the acquisition function, the frequency and amplitude of large jumps in parameter space are both decreased.
 While not shown here, this change in behavior is mirrored in each of the other 5 input parameters.
-Furthermore, the use of S-UCB-HVI acquisition function over the generic UCB-HVI function only minimally reduces the overall speed at which the method maximizes the Pareto front hypervolume (Fig. \ref{fig:localized_comparsion}c).
+Furthermore, the use of P-UCB-HVI acquisition function over the generic UCB-HVI function only minimally reduces the overall speed at which the method maximizes the Pareto front hypervolume (Fig. \ref{fig:localized_comparsion}c).